mapnests/gradle-plugins/README.md

 # Config Loader Gradle Plugin

-This Gradle plugin, `com.technonext.config-loader`, automates the process of loading client configuration from a JSON file and generating a corresponding Kotlin or Java configuration file within your Android project.
+This Gradle plugin, `com.mapnests.config-loader`, automates the process of loading client configuration from a JSON file and generating a corresponding Kotlin or Java configuration file within your Android project.
 This allows you to easily access configuration values at build time.